What if my content will be viewed by a large number of people?

 RStudio Connect can host content intended for a wide audience.
 The primary concern for scaling content in RStudio Connect is understanding when and how R code will be executed on the server.
 This article will cover the options available to ensure that R scales with viewership to make the best use of the resources on the Connect server.

 Not Covered: Other considerations for widely accessed content are high availability and horizontal scaling.
 Both require content to be hosted by more than one server.
-This type of scaling is currently not supported in RStudio Connect, but is available in Shiny Server Pro.
+RStudio Connect supports a cluster setup.

 Content published on RStudio Connect can broadly fall into two categories:

-One of the unique aspects of Connect is the ability to host content that uses the Shiny framework.
+A powerful component of RStudio Connect is the ability to host data products that require backend processes during a user's visit.
 Examples include shiny applications and R Markdown documents with

-runtime::shiny specified.
-Shiny works by connecting an end user's browser (the client) with an R process running on the server.
+runtime::shiny, plumber APIs, and TensorFlow APIs.
+In the case of Shiny, an end user's browser (the client) is connected with an R process running on the server.
 When a user changes an input, the client sends a message to the server and a portion of R code is re-run.
 The server sends back the result as output.
+In the case of APIs, a client makes a request which is sent to a running process, and the results are sent back to the client.

-For Shiny Content, Connect enables scaling through four parameters that determine the content's scheduler.
+For Interactive Content, RStudio Connect enables scaling through parameters that determine the content's scheduler.

 In Scenario A, both users are linked to the same R process.
 Because R is single-threaded, if user A and user B both change an input and trigger R calculations, their requests will be handled sequentially.
 (User B will have to wait for user A’s calculation to complete, and then for their own calculation to complete before they will see an updated output).